Mount Kongo, Kansai’s Snowy Escape

 Chihaya Castle

-This trail will take you by the former site of Chihaya Castle [千早城] and eventually merges with the Chihaya Honmichi Trail.
+This trail will take you by the former site of Chihaya Castle and eventually merges with the Chihaya Honmichi Trail.
 Since it doesn’t add a lot of of time to your hike we think it’s worth the small detour.

 Though all of the castle’s buildings were totally demolished, it still has a spot as one of the top hundred castles in Japan.

-Chihaya Castle: after about 15 minutes, we arrived at the site of the castle.
 It snowed a lot here, so we put on our snow cleats here.

-Shrine for Chihaya Castle
+Memorial of Chihaya Castle

 Chihaya Honmichi Trail